Laaaaksh/Laaaaksh/README.md

 ## I'm a Student, Developer, and Learner!!

-- 🔭 I am a member of the IET:[course]!
+- 🔭 I am a member of the IET:[name]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with developers and work on some great projects
 - 🥅 2021 Goals: Contribute more to Open Source projects